smartheit/openhab-js-tools/README.md

 # openHAB JavaScript Tools by smartheit

-This library provides utilities for the openHAB JavaScript Scripting Add-on.
-It provides foundational tooling for many projects at [smartheit GmbH](https://smartheit.com/).
+This library provides utilities for the openHAB JavaScript Scripting Add-on, being used for projects at [smartheit GmbH](https://smartheit.com/).

 ## Compatibility